ndelrossi7/giotto-sphinx/source/_build/html/_sources/gettingstarted.rst.txt

                                       spatial_locs = '...',
                                       instructions = my_instructions)

+.. _InstallGiottoEnvironment:

 2. Installation of Giotto Environment
 --------------------------------------
-Alternatively, with this option, the user can just install a giotto python environment using r-miniconda
+Alternatively, with this option, the user can just install a Giotto python environment using r-miniconda

 .. code-block::